bmcfetty/Dobashi-Clouds/README.md

 It requires OpenGL and glut to compile.

 So far only sections 4.1 Growth Simultation, 4.2 Cloud Extinction, 4.5 Controlling Cloud Motion Using Ellipsoids have been implemented.
-With 4.4 Fast Simulation Using Bit Field Manipulation Functions Partially Implemented.
+With 4.4 Fast Simulation Using Bit Field Manipulation Functions partially implemented.

 There are controls implemented:
 	p pauses the animation